 Nova Scotia Vacation Rentals

-Explore 33 rental homes and villas in Nova Scotia for your next vacation or business travel.
-With private vacation home rentals, enjoy a more personalized stay and a wide range of amenities such as Air Condition Homes, Best Affordable Homes and Great for Groups.
-With a wide range of homes to offer, pricing can start as low as $52 per night with homes containing as many as 6 bedrooms and 4 bathrooms.
+Explore 23 rental homes and villas in Nova Scotia for your next vacation or business travel.
+With private vacation home rentals, enjoy a more personalized stay and a wide range of amenities such as Best Affordable Homes, Great for Groups and Homes with Parking.
+With a wide range of homes to offer, pricing can start as low as $50 per night with homes containing as many as 6 bedrooms and 4 bathrooms.
 However you're looking to experience your stay, Homes and Villas by Marriott has your next vacation home waiting.

 Types of vacation rentals in Nova Scotia